clrnd/win95-maze-rs/README.md

 vector and other specific data.
 Each has an associated renderer struct which holds the VAO (vertex array object) and does the OpenGL initializing mambo-jambo.

+Vertices are read from an array.
+Walls have a `vec2` attribute for the texture, and icos a `vec3` for the normal.
+The icosahedron vertices where generated making with Blender3D and extracting the info with [PyCollada](https://pycollada.github.io/).

 Both renderers have a `draw` method which takes the shader program, sets the appropriate matrices in the shader's uniforms and renders a VAO.